 Where could the UK turn for alternative energy sources?
-George Godber of Miton Group offers his view the potential pros and cons of fraccing in: Shale gas to have "a very beneficial impact for UK consumers".
+George Godber of Miton Group offers his view the pros and cons of fracking in: Shale gas to have "a very beneficial impact for UK consumers".

 Ofgem forecasts UK energy price hikes

 By Elsa Buchanan | Tue, 19th February 2013 - 12:32

 The Office of the Gas and Electricity Markets (Ofgem) on Tuesday warned of a contraction of the country's power-production capacity, mainly driven by UK power station closures and shrinking foreign gas supplies.

 Existing plans to take ageing and polluting energy plants off Britain's network over the next few years are already reducing the amount of energy the country produces, while no new plants are being built.

 Ofgem predicted power station closures could mean a 10% fall in capacity by April 2013 alone.

 Writing in the Daily Telegraph, Ofgem chief executive Alistair Buchanan said, "Within three years we will see reserve margin of generation fall from below 14% to below 5%.

 The energy watchdog explained the UK's fossil fuel energy supplies were heading downhill fast, while Buchanan said that in addition to no new nuclear or clean coal capacity increase, there would be no new "carbon capture" before 2020.